 ACH transfers are far more common than you might realize.
 According to NACHA, in the US in 2020 alone, over 27 billion ACH transfer transactions worth more than $62 trillion were made.

-How does an ACH transaction work?
+How does an ACH bank transaction work?

 Here’s a typical scenario: